shrutikar/RelationExtraction/Notes.md

 	- X list of features vectors, Y list of same length label vector
 	- Building handcrafted features is known to be a labor-intensive process that requires a significant level of domain expertise
 - bidirectional deep gated RNN outperformed all

+## Sequence to Sequence learning

 - Xi and Yi can have different lengths
 - machine translation, conversational interfaces (Q and A), text summarization, spelling correction, etc
 - seq2seq NN architecture : 2 parts:
 	- ENCODER :
 		- NN that accepts sequential input